laurentperrinet/Perrinet20PredictiveProcessing/README.md

     wide variety of changes in the characteristics of the visual scene but also by the necessity to be able to respond as quickly as possible to the incoming sensory stream, for instance to drive a movement of the eyes to the location of a potential danger.
-To achieve this, it is believed that the visual system takes advantage of a priori knowledge about the structure of visual information, such as the regularity in the shape and motion of visual objects.
-As such, the predictive processing framework offers a unified theory to explain many of the dynamical mechanisms which were progressively unveiled by decades of study in neurophysiology and psychophysics at the different levels of the visual system.
+Decades of study in neurophysiology and psychophysics at the different levels of the visual system have shwon that it takes advantage of a priori knowledge about the structure of visual information, such as the regularity in the shape and motion of visual objects.
+The predictive processing framework offers a unified theory to explain many of these dynamical mechanisms.
 However, we still lack a global normative approach unifying those mechanisms and we will review here some of the promising approaches which allow to explain the processing of visual information in the visual hierarchy.
-In particular, we will describe how Active Inference, that is predictive coding with the ability to actively sample the visual space, can provide a unified account of visual mechanisms from the sensory information to the generation of an appropriate action.
+In particular, we will describe how Active Inference, that is predictive coding with the ability to actively sample the visual space.
 Then, we will extend this paradigm to the case where information is distributed on a topography, such as is the case for retinotopically organized visual areas.
 In particular, we will compare such models in light of recent neurophysiological data showing the role of traveling waves in shaping visual processing.
 Finally, we will propose some lines of research to understand how the previous functional models may be implemented at the neural level.
 In particular, we will describe potential models of cortical processing in terms of prototypical micro-circuits.
 These allow to separate the different flows of